jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

-I read Pasteur's work on fermentation.
+I read Loius Pasteur's work on fermentation.
 He's in France.
 I'm in Scotland.
 Yet I read his achievements within weeks of their publication.
 How wonderful.
-Decay is not caused by spontaneous generation.
+Decay of organic matter is not caused by spontaneous generation.
 Rather, germs in the air are the cause.

 Germs.
 Tiny little lifeforms.
 I guess we can't see planet details and moons until we zoom in.
 I guess we can't see germs either.
-But both are there nonetheless.
+But both are real nonetheless.

 If germs cause fermentation, they can cause infection.